-41 The principle of pacta sunt servanda emerged in the early modern European state system of the fifteenth, sixteenth and seventeenth centuries through writing of such early publicists Vitoria, Suárez, Gentili, Grotius and Pufendorf based on an analogy with contracts in private law. "[I]n this period it was still widely held that treaties were binding only upon princes that entered into them, and not their successors; that treaties, like private contracts, were not binding I concluded under duress; and that they remained binding irrespective of any clausula rebus sic stantibus, or proviso that conditions remained the same.
+&lt;sup>33 The principle of pacta sunt servanda emerged in the early modern European state system of the fifteenth, sixteenth and seventeenth centuries through writing of such early publicists Vitoria, Suárez, Gentili, Grotius and Pufendorf based on an analogy with contracts in private law. "[I]n this period it was still widely held that treaties were binding only upon princes that entered into them, and not their successors; that treaties, like private contracts, were not binding I concluded under duress; and that they remained binding irrespective of any clausula rebus sic stantibus, or proviso that conditions remained the same.
 The far-sighted Gentili sought to dispute these views, and drawing upon him Grotius later developed a general theory of treaties as a distinct species of contract, but even these thinkers remained under the sway of private-contract analogy to some degree."
-Hedley Bull, The Anarchical Society: A Study of Order in World Politics 27-29 (3rd. ed., 2002).
+Hedley Bull, THE ANARCHICAL SOCIETY: A STUDY OF ORDER IN WORLD POLITICS 27-29 (3rd. ed., 2002).
 For a description of the anarchic international system by an international legal scholar, see A.A.
-Stein, Coordination and Collaboration: Regimes in an Anarchic World, in International legal scholar, see A.A.
-Stein, ed.)(1990).
+Stein, Coordination and Collaboration: Regimes in an Anarchic World, in INTERNATIONAL Regimes (Stephen D. Krasner, ed.)(1990).
 It was out of this system of treaty-making that the modern system of international diplomacy emerged in the mid fifteenth century, see M.S.
-Anderson, The Rise of Modern Diplomacy, 1450-1919, 150-154 (2002).
+Anderson, The RISE OF Modern Diplomacy, 1450-1919, 150-154 (2002).

-42 A classic account of war and diplomacy in the early modern era of Papal decline is found in Barbara W. Tuchman, "The Renaissance Popes Provoke the Protestant Secession: 1470-1530," THE MARCH OF FOLLY: FROM TROY TO VIETNAM, ch.
+&lt;sup>34 A classic account of war and diplomacy in the early modern era of Papal decline is found in Barbara W. Tuchman, "The Renaissance Popes Provoke the Protestant Secession: 1470-1530," THE MARCH OF FOLLY: FROM TROY TO VIETNAM, ch.
 3 (1984).
 It was against this backdrop Niccolò Machiavelli authored The Prince, the classic realist treatise on political philosophy studied by international and domestic political scientists alike.

-Even when international conflicts were rare, however, they sometimes required more explicit cooperation among states.
-For centuries the international agreement has offered one way to frame that cooperation.
-By way of illustration, consider the establishment of territorial boundaries.
-Even when neighboring states have no other form of interaction they need to establish borders.
-This problem has existed for as long as there have been political units with defined territories.
+political units with defined territories.
 Indeed, if we go further back in history and prehistory, even where boundaries were not clear, humans (and pre-humans for that matter) have used force and the threat of force to protect territory they viewed as their own.
 For international lawyers, the obvious solution is the creation of an international agreement.
-By reaching agreement on boundaries (or other problems) it is hoped that states can co-exist peacefully.
+By reaching agreement on boundaries (or other problems) it is hoped that states can coexist peacefully.